 - Reverse integration to provide IRN, QR code & e-way bill details back to the company’s ERP system

 - Reconciliation between transactions submitted through e-invoice, e-way bill and GST returns

 - Manual generation and download of digitally signed e-invoice with QR code in JSON/CSV/Excel format

 - Customising invoice printing after generation of e-invoice in company specific format

 1. What is an e-invoice?

-E-invoice is an electric invoice through which a supplier has obtained an Invoice Reference Number (IRN) and Quick Reference (QR) code by uploading specified particulars on the government authorised Invoice Registration Portal (IRP).
+E-invoice is an electronic invoice through which a supplier has obtained an IRN and Quick Reference (QR) code by uploading specified particulars on the government authorised IRP.

 2. Why is e-invoice relevant?

 An invoice without an IRN will not be treated as a ‘valid’ invoice for the purpose of GST law.
 Therefore, non-adherence will tantamount to non-compliance.